ULisboa/forward-ewp-api-client/README.md

 Replace the fragments ```<CONTRACT_CLASS>``` with the contract interface corresponding to the intended Forward EWP API.

-## Calling the Client
+## Client Responses

-With a client created, using it is done, basically, using the methods specified on the contract interface.
+After a client is created, you can use it by invoking the methods specified on the contract interface.
-Therefore, for a list of supported operations of a given client you only need to see the list of methods of the Java interface.

 When a method of the client is called, generally, as long as the request does not fail, an instance of ResponseWithDataDto<T>, where T may be any EWP data class (except for the